rebekkaorth/ros_smart_grasping_pkgs/README.md

 Client: CVAS group (Univeristy of Glasgow)

-User: research students (School of Computer Science - University of Glasgow)
+Users: research students (School of Computer Science - University of Glasgow)

 The requirements for the developed system were gathered in consultation with the project supervisor as well as during the conducted research regarding the needed specifications of such a system.
-With the client and future user in mind, the following requirements could be worked out:
+With the client and future users in mind, the following requirements could be worked out:

 Prioritisation: